 A Mortgage Is an Amortizing Loan with Equal Monthly Payments

-The only thing that changes is the composition of your mortgage payment, with the portion going toward principal increasing over time as the loan balance falls.
+The only thing that changes over time is the composition of your mortgage payment, with the portion going toward principal increasing over time as the loan balance falls.

 Let’s take a look at an example to illustrate: